-Heat oven to 200C/180C fan/gas 6.
+Heat the oven to 200C/180C fan/gas 6.
 Roll out 250g of the pastry on a sheet of baking parchment to about 25cm square.
 Scatter over half the almonds, then press them in very gently, dust with half the icing sugar and lay over a second sheet of baking parchment.
 Lift onto a baking sheet, and sit another baking sheet on top like a sandwich.
-Fill a few small tins with baking beans (or something similarily heavy and ovenproof like raw rice).
+Fill a few small tins with baking beans (or something similarly heavy and ovenproof, like uncooked rice).
 Bake for 30 mins, then have a quick peek – it will probably need another 5 mins to be well browned and crisp all over.

 Put the gelatine in a bowl of cold water to soften, then put the remaining custard ingredients in a big saucepan.
 Set over a low heat to start, whisking continuously to mix well, then increase the heat a little until the custard is gently boiling.
 Keep whisking the whole time – the custard will thicken and lump unevenly, but keep cooking and whisking until it is smooth and very thick.

-Remove the custard from the heat and remove the vanilla pod.
+Remove the custard from the heat and take out the vanilla pod.
 Squeeze out the water from the gelatine sheet, then stir it into the custard until it has dissolved.